Lecrapouille/gdcef/README.md

 The canonical path of the secondary process shall be known by the primary process (the primary process is explained in the next section).
-This is our case since this secondary process will live next to the Stigmee executable.
+This is our case since this secondary process will live next to your application binary.

 The code source of this secondary process is simply a simple version of the CEF's `cefsimple` example given in the source is enough.
 This executable can be